nitrictech/docs/docs/collections/_index.md

 ### Querying a collection

-Simple queries on collections are supported as well
+Simple queries on collections are supported as well.

 ```javascript
 const query = countries